PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 ### **Topwatchers:**

 - When a product has a specific price applied and has a discounted by unit, the discount displayed on the product page is false [#16163](https://github.com/PrestaShop/PrestaShop/issues/16163) (Major)
-- When the cache is cleared, an error 500 is displayed [#11105](https://github.com/PrestaShop/PrestaShop/issues/11105)
+- When the cache is cleared, an error 500 is displayed [#11105](https://github.com/PrestaShop/PrestaShop/issues/11105) (Major)
 - Profiler was not compatible with hooks and module [#9659](https://github.com/PrestaShop/PrestaShop/issues/9659)
-- Double click on "Add to cart" on the product page FO freezes the page [#9634](https://github.com/PrestaShop/PrestaShop/issues/9634)
+- Double click on "Add to cart" on the product page FO freezes the page [#9634](https://github.com/PrestaShop/PrestaShop/issues/9634) (Major)

 ### Major bugs: